 Electric cars, Tesla, and effect on hybrid cars demand.

 At the start of 2021, Tesla, an electric car company, obtained a commercial import license from the Ministry of Transportation, and has begun selling in Israel.
 We propose to attempt to predict the effect of Tesla’s entry on market shares, in particular of hybrid cars which we might assume to be closer substitutes.

+Challenge here: the "big" question is how valued would Tesla's brand be among Israeli consumers.
+You could try to argue that its "xi" will be the highest in the observed sample, and run your counterfactual in that way.

 South Korea trade agreement effect and predicted market share for Korean cars.